-There are good surprises (tax refunds, a visit from an old friend, a $20 bill found in your winter coat) but when it comes to budgeting for a business project, surprises are rarely welcome.
-When purchasing sales enablement technology, with planning and good vendor selection, there are some pitfalls and unforeseen expenses that you can avoid.
+There are good surprises (tax refunds, a visit from an old friend, a $20 bill found in your winter coat), but when it comes to budgeting for a business project, surprises are rarely welcome.
+When purchasing sales enablement technology, there are some pitfalls and unforeseen expenses that you can avoid with planning and good vendor selection.

 Every month you pay for a sales enablement solution that you haven’t yet implemented is costing your business time and money.
-Understanding how quickly a sales enablement solution can be implemented will help you determine how long it will be until you start to realize a return on your sales enablement software investment.
+Understanding how quickly you can implement sales enablement technology will help you determine how long it will be until you start to realize a return on your investment.
 We’re not suggesting that you rush things, but there are steps you can take in advance to ensure your future success.

 Make sure the company you are considering has:

-- Tools to make it easy to upload large numbers of documents.
-One of the most frustrating and time consuming aspects of a sales enablement implementation is getting all of the documents and other information loaded into your solution or migrating this information from your existing technology.
+One of the most frustrating and time-consuming aspects of a sales enablement implementation is getting all of the documents and other information loaded into your solution or migrating this information from your existing technology.
 At Bloomfire, for example, we offer services to simplify the document upload process for our clients.

 Have you ever purchased new software and then realized that it will take more internal technical resources than you thought to implement and maintain it?

-Avoid beefing up your internal staff by finding a sales enablement technology that is:
+Avoid beefing up your internal staff by finding a sales enablement solution that is:

-The fact is, if your employees aren’t using a solution that you’ve put in place, you’re wasting money in the short term and will probably end up replacing the solution in the long term.
+The fact is, if your employees aren’t using sales enablement technology that you’ve put in place, you’re wasting money in the short term and will probably end up replacing the solution in the long term.
 But this user apathy can be avoided with planning during the product selection phase.

 The key is choosing and implementing a solution that:

-- Is easy to use.
-If a solution is intuitive and easy to use then adoption and engagement rates will be higher.
+If a solution is intuitive and easy to use, then adoption and engagement rates will be higher.
 Make sure that your reps can easily find the information they need by leveraging categories, auto-tagging, and a power search function.

-- Has leadership support.
-This means that not only are company leaders bought in to the direction you are heading but they are also holding their teams accountable for staying engaged with the solution.
+This means that not only are company leaders bought in to the direction you are heading, but they are also holding their teams accountable for staying engaged with the solution.

-The bottom line is, while there are hidden costs associated with sales enablement, with planning and coordination with your vendor, most of these expenses can be avoided.
+The bottom line is, while there are hidden costs associated with sales enablement technology, most of these expenses can be avoided with a proactive approach.